Best Debt Repayment Strategies

 Primary FocusSmallest balance firstHighest interest rate first

-Motivation LevelHigh (quick wins)Moderate (longer time for first payoff)
+Motivation LevelHigh (quick wins)Moderate (longer time for the first payoff)

 Total Interest PaidHigherLower